shadow-library/shadow-library/packages/common/README.md

 - **Config Service:** A configuration management service for handling environment-specific settings and secrets.
 - **Consistent API:** Standardized APIs for all services and utilities to ensure ease of use and integration.
 - **TypeScript Support:** Fully typed interfaces and implementations for enhanced type safety and IntelliSense support.
+- **Standardized Errors**: Pre-defined and easily extendable error classes for common scenarios such as validation errors, and Server errors.

 ## Installation